Alignak-monitoring/alignak/doc/source/10_troubleshooting/troubleshooting-alignak.rst

-.. _troubleshooting/troubleshooting-shinken:
+.. _troubleshooting/troubleshooting-alignak:

 ==============================
-FAQ - Shinken troubleshooting
+FAQ - Alignak troubleshooting
 ==============================

 FAQ Summary
 ============

-Shinken users, developers, administrators possess a body of knowledge that usually provides a quick path to problem resolutions.
+Alignak users, developers, administrators possess a body of knowledge that usually provides a quick path to problem resolutions.
 The Frequently Asked Questions questions are compiled from user questions and issues developers may run into.

 Have you consulted at all the :ref:`resources available for users and developers <contributing/index>`.